 How can we include other?

-Ask the last standing student to share feelings about being left alone.
+Can you share feelings about being left alone.

-Ask students what happens if everyone doesn’t do their part?
+What happens if everyone doesn’t do their part?

-Ask if each student is important?
+Is each student important?

-Ask what are the things that everyone needs to do to help the group.
+What are the things that everyone needs to do to help the group.

 How can communication be improved?